memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 └── nrf52840dk_nrf52840-pinctrl.dtsi
 ```

 > **Note:** You might have noticed the file extensions `.dts` and `.dtsi`.
-Both file extensions are devicetree source files, but by convention the `.dtsi` extension is used for DTS files that are intended to be _included_ by other files.
+Both file extensions are Devicetree source files, but by convention the `.dtsi` extension is used for DTS files that are intended to be _included_ by other files.

 That "include" tree makes a lot of sense, doesn't it?
-- Since we didn't specify anything external in an overlay file, our outermost devicetree source file is our _board_ `nrf52840dk_nrf52840.dts`.
+- Since we didn't specify anything external in an overlay file, our outermost Devicetree source file is our _board_ `nrf52840dk_nrf52840.dts`.
-- Our board uses the nRF52840 QIAA microcontroller from Nordic, which is described in its own devicetree include source file `nrf52840_qiaa.dtsi`.
+- Our board uses the nRF52840 QIAA microcontroller from Nordic, which is described in its own Devicetree include source file `nrf52840_qiaa.dtsi`.
 - That MCU is, in turn, a variant of the nRF52840, and therefore includes `nrf52840.dtsi`.
 - The nRF52840 is an ARMv7 core, which is described in `armv7-m.dtsi`.
 - In addition, the nRF52840 uses Nordic's peripherals, specified in `nrf_common.dtsi`.

-The included `C/C++` header files `.h` are just a "bonus" since Zephyr uses the preprocessor and we're therefore allowed to use `C/C++` macros within devicetree source files: All the macros will be replaced by their values before the actual compilation process.
-E.g., the macro `NRF_DEFAULT_IRQ_PRIORITY` in `interrupts = <2 NRF_DEFAULT_IRQ_PRIORITY>;` that we've seen before is expanded and thus replaced by its actual value before the devicetree is compiled.
+The included `C/C++` header files `.h` are just a "bonus" since Zephyr uses the preprocessor and we're therefore allowed to use `C/C++` macros within Devicetree source files: All the macros will be replaced by their values before the actual compilation process.
+E.g., the macro `NRF_DEFAULT_IRQ_PRIORITY` in `interrupts = <2 NRF_DEFAULT_IRQ_PRIORITY>;` that we've seen before is expanded and thus replaced by its actual value before the Devicetree is compiled.

-This type of include graph is very common for devicetrees in Zephyr: You start with your _board_, which uses a specific _MCU_, which has a certain _architecture_ and vendor-specific peripherals.
+This type of include graph is very common for Devicetrees in Zephyr: You start with your _board_, which uses a specific _MCU_, which has a certain _architecture_ and vendor-specific peripherals.

-For each included file, each devicetree source file can _reference_ nodes to add, remove, or modify properties.
-E.g., for our console output we can find the following parts (the below snippets are incomplete!) in the devicetree source file of the development kit:
+For each included file, each Devicetree source file can _reference_ nodes to add, remove, or modify properties.
+E.g., for our console output we can find the following parts (the below snippets are incomplete!) in the Devicetree source file of the development kit:

 `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`